 Celebrate the Past, Present and Future of Computing

-Once established we would invite you to come see, feel and interact with the technology that made our digital age come alive.
+We invite you to see, feel and interact with the technology and the people that made our digital age come alive.
 Experience the action and activity which built the trillion dollar computing industry over a few short decades.

 Assemble Epic Stuff.
 Be Challenged.